 Christmas is a time of year when people get together and celebrate.
 Whether religious or not, Christmas encourages people to get together with family and friends.
-Although by the title it’s a Christian holiday, other faiths celebrate the time of year.
-For example, Jewish people have Hanukkah which is celebrated around the end of November/beginning of December.
+It is both a secular and religious holiday.

 How was Christmas celebrated in the 1900s?

 In the 1900s the biggest change to Christmas was the commercialisation of the holiday, with companies finding ways to market the holiday more towards children and buying toys as presents.

 In 1902 the plush teddy bear was invented specifically for Christmas.
 Every year since companies have been trying to put out the ‘toy of the year’ for Christmas.

 Prior to this, the Victorian tradition of putting out stockings was popular even as toys became the gift of choice.
 Children would hang a stocking at the end of their bed and on Christmas morning they would small toys and an orange.